 - Computer Science / Information Systems

-It’s important to note that College Level Examination Program (CLEP), DSST, and Military CLEP or DANTES credits can satisfy educational requirements, so long as the credits appear on your official transcripts.
+It’s important to note that College Level Examination Program (CLEP), DSST, and Military CLEP or DANTES credits can satisfy educational requirements, so long as you meet degree requirements and the credits appear on your official school transcripts.

 Uniform CPA Exam Requirements